Ling1304/Fraud-Detection-Model-GCP-Pipeline/README.md

 # Fraud Detection Model with GCP Pipeline
-This project aims to build a decent fraud detection model using a Kaggle dataset, employing advanced machine learning techiniques.
+In this project, I have build a decent fraud detection model using advanced machine learning techiniques.
 The end-to-end pipeline for data processing, model training, and deployment is developed on Google Cloud Platform (GCP) with a Dockerized workflow, making it scalable and easy to manage.
 The focus of this project is mainly on developing a simple end-to-end GCP Pipeline that automates every stage of the machine learning workflow, from data ingestion and preprocessing to model training, evaluation, and deployment.

 ## Project Overview:
 Data Acquisition: The dataset is sourced from Kaggle, and can be found here: https://www.kaggle.com/competitions/ieee-fraud-detection/overview